Boilevin/AzuritBer/README.md

 Ardumower full odometry version see https://www.ardumower.de for more info.

-Master branch is MPU-9250 or 9255 version
+Master branch is GY-88 version
-See other branch for GY-87 or GY-88 version
+See other branch for GY-87 or MPU-9250/9255 version

 OPTIONAL RFID/RASPBERRY: